jack-op11/dreamlike-photoreal-2.0/README.md

 inference: false
 ---

 # Dreamlike Photoreal 2.0 is a photorealistic model based on Stable Diffusion 1.5, made by [dreamlike.art](https://dreamlike.art/).

+# If you want to use dreamlike models on your website/app/etc., check the license at the bottom first!

-**Warning: This model is horny!
-Add "nude, naked" to the negative prompt if want to avoid NSFW.**
+Warning: This model is horny!
+Add "nude, naked" to the negative prompt if want to avoid NSFW.

 You can add **photo** to your prompt to make your gens look more photorealistic.
 Non-square aspect ratios work better for some prompts.
 If you want a portrait photo, try using a vertical aspect ratio.
 If you want a landscape photo, try using a horizontal aspect ratio.